open-cluster-management-io/open-cluster-management-io.github.io/content/zh/getting-started/integration/app-lifecycle.md

 multicluster-operators-subscription   1/1     1            1           25s
 ```

-Create the `open-cluster-management-agent-addon` namespace on the managed cluster.
+Create the `open-cluster-management-agent-addon` namespace on the managed cluster and it's optional if `clusteradm` is used which create the ns during `join` action.

 ```Shell
 $ kubectl create ns open-cluster-management-agent-addon --context ${CTX_MANAGED_CLUSTER}